-119 United States' Opposition to Direct Purchaser Plaintiffs' Motion to Compel the Amnesty Applicant Defendant to Comply with ACPERA or Forfeit Any Right It May Have to Claim Reduced Civil Liability, dated 1 May 2009 filed in In re TFT-LCD (Flat Panel) Antitrust Litig, No. M07-1827 (ND Cal.).

-benefit of ACPERA.120 More recently, in In re Aftermarket Automotive Lighting Products Antitrust Litigation,121 the district court recalled that the Congressional Committee Report indicated the term 'potentially relevant' was intended to preclude a 'parsimonious view of the facts or documents to which a claimant is entitled'.122 It held that the obligation of a leniency applicant to provide a 'full account' of 'all facts known' and 'all documents [...] that are potentially relevant to the civil action' implies more than mere compliance with discovery obligations under the federal rules.
+For the moment, there is scant case law to help leniency applicants determine precisely how recalcitrant they can be before they risk some adverse consequence by failing to provide 'satisfactory cooperation', nor is it clear what the consequences might be.
+To date, only two decisions have addressed the duty of a leniency applicant to cooperate with civil plaintiffs under ACPERA.
+In In re TFT-LCD (Flat Panel) Antitrust Litigation, 118 the Antitrust Division's investigation into price-fixing in the LCD market lasted for several years, during much of which time civil discovery was stayed.
+The plaintiffs asked the district court hearing the civil case to compel the leniency applicant to reveal itself and cooperate with the plaintiffs' investigation.
+The Division opposed the motion, arguing that compelling the applicant's cooperation in civil discovery would prejudice the Division's criminal investigation.
+The district court held that until the civil case was finally adjudicated against the applicant, the court could not address the adequacy of its cooperation and whether it was entitled to the benefit of ACPERA.
+In 2013, in In re Aftermarket Automotive Lighting Products Antitrust Litigation, 121 the district court recalled that the Congressional Committee Report indicated the term 'potentially relevant' was intended to preclude a 'parsimonious view of the facts or documents to which a claimant is entitled'.
+122 It held that the obligation of a leniency applicant to provide a 'full account' of 'all facts known' and 'all documents . . . that are potentially relevant to the civil action' implies more than mere compliance with discovery obligations under federal rules.

 These decisions do not provide much insight into the scope of the applicant's duty to cooperate, and the necessary quantum and timeliness of 'satisfactory' cooperation remain closely contested issues in civil litigation.
-Until the law in this area is clarified, defendants are likely to continue to do just enough not to imperil the benefit they receive under ACPERA.123 vi Representational conflicts
+Until the law in this area is clarified, defendants are likely to continue to do just enough not to imperil the benefit they receive under ACPERA.

+vi Representational conflicts

 Representational conflicts are a frequent issue for corporate counsel who investigate potential cartel activity.
-Corporate internal investigations will generally involve interviews with senior company personnel, some of whom may face significant criminal exposure themselves and whose interests are not always aligned with those of the company.
-Upjohn warnings are essential in this context.124
+Corporate internal investigations will generally involve interviews with senior